harboe/gogeo/README.md

 ---

-  /v1/geo
+  /goggle/[json,yml or xml]

   parameters:
-  * address - The street address that you want to geocode, in the format used by the national postal service of the country concerned.
+  * addr - The street address that you want to geocode, in the format used by the national postal service of the country concerned.
-  * lat - The textual latitude value for which you wish to obtain the closest, human-readable address.
+  * loc - The textual latitude value for which you wish to obtain the closest, human-readable address.
-  * lng - The textual longitude value for which you wish to obtain the closest, human-readable address.

 ---

-  /v1/geo.png
+  /google/png

   parameters:
-  * address - The street address that you want to geocode, in the format used by the national postal service of the country concerned.
+  * addr - The street address that you want to geocode, in the format used by the national postal service of the country concerned.
-  * lat - The textual latitude value for which you wish to obtain the closest, human-readable address.
-  * lng - The textual longitude value for which you wish to obtain the closest, human-readable address.
-  * size (optional)
+  * size (optional) image size: can be specified as {widthxheight} or {size}
   * zoom (optional)
   * scale (optional)